 Our constituency is approximately 150,000 people in Atlantic and Cape May Counties who are in recovery from an addiction or who love a person who was once in active addiction but is now recovering.
 Our goal is to register each and every one of you to determine what you think we need to be doing to address unmet needs.
 Your identity will always remain confidential but your voice will be heard and your opinions counted.
 We know some of the answers because we had similar experiences as you but we believe in participatory decision-making and know that there is so much more to gain by more minds in the mix.
 We will never tell you what you need.
 Instead we will work to provide what you tell us you want.
 We also will use your contact information to send you things we think you want or need to know if you agree to allow us to communicate with you through email.

 We exist to build the recovery capital of Atlantic County and south Jersey.
 We know that in order to spare families from suffering that we must do better in the area of establishing a community where families in recovery can live, work and play.
-We will register every person in or seeking long-term recovery along with their families, friends and recovery allies.
-And you better believe that the strength in numbers we expect to find will be used to our advantage like you may never have seen before.
+We will register every person in or seeking long-term recovery along with their families, friends and recovery allies in order to organize the recovery community so that mobilization is eventually possible.

 Recovery Force carries a message of hope, as we are proof that individuals and their families can and do recover from substance use disorders, including alcoholism.

 We are faces integrated throughout every neighborhood in Southern New Jersey living a life recovered from the universal destruction of a substance use disorder.
 We are the evidence that long term recovery in South Jersey is real.
-We will promote a campaign of taking off our masks as successful people so that the hope may be unleashed.
+We will promote a campaign of taking off our masks as successful people from all walks of life so that the hope may be unleashed.
 Sharing our stories of recovery is our best offense in attacking a stigma that is THE BIG LIE ABOUT WHO WE ARE.
-Recovery Force will set this record straight.
+Recovery Force will work to set this record straight.

 In the image of Faces and Voices of Recovery, our national leader. we represent a gateway into the recovery communities of Atlantic County, Our leaders are both inside and outside of our organization, but all are within the local recovery community.
 The Recovery Force gateway also leads you to our partners in the community education, advocacy and recovery support arenas.